15 B2B Cold Calling Tips to Boost Your Success Rate (& Keep It Fun)

 First, make a script.
 It will help you stay focused, especially in the beginning.
 Think of the script as your wingman.
 When you need support, it’s there.

-Then, as you grow more comfortable with it, you’ll start to personalize it.
+As you grow more comfortable with your script, you’ll start to personalize it.
 Eventually, you’ll have a unique script that fits within the framework but is all “you.”

 Now, let’s look at 3 ways to practice delivering your script.